ajcrites/rxjs-visualize/README.md

 Some operators that are not well documented by the ReactiveX docs themselves.

-This makes heavy use of `Observable.interval` as a source observable. `take` was also heavily used to limit the length of the source Observable and eventually end the examples.
+This makes heavy use of Observable `interval` as a source observable. `take` was also heavily used to limit the length of the source Observable and eventually end the examples.
 Other variations of `skip` and `map` were used to